-There's not many cities in the world where the foremost shopping thoroughfare has an interrupted view of a medieval castle, but Edinburgh's Princes Street does just that!
-It's unique in the sense that all the shops only line one side of the street, with the other side giving shoppers breathtaking views of the Old Town cityscape.
+There aren't many cities in the world where the foremost shopping thoroughfare boasts an uninterrupted view of an ancient castle, but Edinburgh's Princes Street does just that!
+It's unique with its shops lining only one side of the street, leaving the opposite side a lush and verdant garden space giving shoppers breathtaking views of the Old Town cityscape.

-Tech enthusiasts will also be in their element, with the Apple Store at the east end of the street.
-There's also lots of health and beauty brands, including Boots, Superdrug and The Body Shop.
+Tech enthusiasts will also be in their element, with the Apple Store and Samsung Experience at the east end of the street.
+Health and beauty brands are also all present and correct, including Boots, Superdrug and Lush.

-George Street is chic fashion hub, with stylish and en trend brands including Anthropologie, Hollister, Jack Wills, Karen Millen, Jigsaw, Rox Jewellers and LK Bennett rubbing shoulders with fashionable bars and restaurants including All Bar One, TigerLily, Le Monde, Jamie's Italian and The Dome.
+George Street is a chic fashion hub, with stylish and on-trend brands including Anthropologie, Hollister, Jack Wills, Hobbs, Gant, Aspinal of London and Rox Jewellers rubbing shoulders with fashionable bars and restaurants including All Bar One, TigerLily and Le Monde.

-Multrees Walk is also home to directional fashion brands like Michael Kors and Reiss, as well as established luxury labels like Mulberry and Links of London catering for even the most demanding fashionistas.
+Multrees Walk is also home to directional fashion brands like Michael Kors and Reiss, as well as established luxury labels like Mulberry, Burburry and Max Mara catering for even the most discerning fashionistas.